-Since 2010, the requirement for IRs to provide comprehensive clinical care of their patients has become established in interventional radiology practice.
-Clinical practice for IRs is now recognized by many health systems to be essential for IRs to be able to function at the top of their clinical scope and to optimize patient care and safety.
+Since 2010, the requirement for interventional radiologists to provide comprehensive clinical care of their patients has become established in interventional radiology practice.
+Clinical practice for interventional radiologists is now recognized by many health systems to be essential for interventional radiologists to be able to function at the top of their clinical scope and to optimize patient care and safety.

-The clinical practice of IR requires patient care in outpatient clinical facilities, allocated time for consultations, treatment planning, and follow-up [12].
-IRs should have admitting privileges for their patients.
-IRs should perform inpatient rounds on their admitted patients, and any decisions made by IRs should be documented in the inpatient records.
+The clinical practice of IR requires patient care in outpatient clinical facilities, allocated time for consultations, treatment planning, and follow-up (12).
+Interventional radiologists should have admitting privileges for their patients.
+Interventional radiologists should perform inpatient rounds on their admitted patients, and any decisions made by interventional radiologists should be documented in the inpatient records.
 Simply put, IR is a patient-facing specialty.
 There is no aspect of our work that can be accomplished without the direct assessment and continued care of our patients.

 The practice of IR requires dedicated and adequate imaging equipment and the requisite tools to perform image-guided therapy.
 Adherence to radiation safety for patients and staff is of paramount importance as are provisions to allow for local standards of patient monitoring.
 Dedicated IR clerical, technical, nursing, advanced practice providers, and radiation safety staff are required.
 Historically and in most instances, IR practice is combined with diagnostic radiology; however, the past 20 years has seen IR practices become increasingly independent of diagnostic radiology in many countries.

-In summary, IRs must be clinicians delivering longitudinal patient care in conjunction with image-guided therapy [13, 14].
+In summary, interventional radiologists must be clinicians delivering longitudinal patient care in conjunction with image-guided therapy (13,14).